afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 Even though it could easily be replaced by an HDMI cable - HDMI cables are hassly and not hip.
 And so I was left in some archaic state with terrestrial TV to watch.
-This dongle brought me back I am with the times again.
+This dongle brought me back and I am with the times again.
 Chromecast enables anyone at home with a laptop / mobile device to take charge of the entertainment with a click/tap of a button.